titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 ### The Keyhook in Raw Brass

 We like to think that less is more.
-This keychain is stripped down from everything to focus only on its main function; keeping your keys together.
+The Keyhook reflects this belief as it focuses only on keeping your keys together.

-Don't expect to see many guys with this keychain.
-It was only produced as a small batch.
+Don't expect to see many guys sporting this keychain as the Keyhook was produced in a small batch.

 Due to the nature of raw brass, the Keyhook will like premium leather, gain a nice patina over time.

 ![](/uploads/Taylor Stitch.png)

 Source: [Taylor Stitch](https://www.taylorstitch.com)

-This Taylor Stitch keychain is not bulky and will look great no matter what you wear.
-You could try for example a [**denim shirt**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38195) or [**trousers**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38193) from Taylor Stitch.
+Taylor Stitch designed a non-bulky keychain that will look great no matter what you wear.
+You could try for example to pair it with a [**denim shirt**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38195) or [**trousers**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38193) from Taylor Stitch.

-If you enjoy brass EDC, check out this great brass bottle opener from [**Craighill**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38196).
-It's a manly piece of art.
+If you enjoy brass-made EDC, check out this great brass bottle opener from [**Craighill**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38196).

+It looks like a manly piece of art.

 \+++